 Since 2016, the Federation and the National Humanities Alliance have partnered to make the National Humanities Conference available to both public and academic humanities practitioners to address local and national challenges through the lens of the humanities and to spark innovative collaborations, conversations, and research while highlighting the impact and relevance of the humanities in everyday American life.

-“Roots & Routes: Immigration, Migration and Exchange in the 21st Century”
+“Roots & Routes: Navigation, Migration and Exchange in the 21st Century”

 In 2019, the conference will be hosted by the Hawai’i Council for the Humanities in partnership with Humanities Guåhan, Northern Marianas Humanities Councils, and the Amerika Samoa Humanities Council.